straup/recipes/recipes/desserts/petit-pot-au-chocolat.md

 Directions
 --

-Preheat the oven to 275 degrees.
+Preheat the oven to **275 F**.
 Bring a kettle full of water to a boil.

 Warm the cream with the vanilla bean and seeds to just before boiling, whisking to disperse the seeds.
 Remove from heat, cover and let infuse for 30